walid-mashal/eu-cookie-consent/README.md

                 $("#cookiealert").show();
             }
         }); ```
-  - And finally add the following CSS code to your.
+  - And finally add the following CSS code to your CSS File.
       ```
             .acceptcookie{
                 background-color:blue;